 Parc national du Fjord-du-Saguenay

-SEPAQ: This network of parks offers tons of amazing trails across the province of Quebec for an affordable fee, ranging from beginner to expert terrain.
-One of the nicest is the Parc national du Fjord-du-Saguenay, where you can hike along the spectacular coastline.
-Early in the morning or at sunset, you might even spot some belugas.
+SEPAQ: This network of parks offers more than 200 trails across the province of Quebec for an affordable fee, ranging from beginner to expert terrain.
+One of the most beautiful is the Parc national du Fjord-du-Saguenay, where you can hike along the spectacular coastline.
+Early in the morning or at sunset, you might even spot some beluga whales.

 Ontario

-Bruce Trail: Starting in Tobermory, the trail winds through 900 kilometres of natural beauty along the Niagara Escarpment and promises something for everyone.
+Bruce Trail: Starting in Tobermory, the trail winds through 900 kilometres of natural beauty along the Niagara Escarpment.
 The crystal clear waters of Georgian Bay make for some of Canada’s best diving.
-Park your car at access points and hike into popular attractions like the Grotto, Flowerpot Island or Halfway Log Dump.
-These trails are rugged through the trees and open up into breathtaking scenery of cliffs and open water.
+Park your car at access points and hike into popular attractions such as the Grotto, Flowerpot Island or Halfway Log Dump.
+These trails wind through rugged trees and open up into breathtaking scenery of cliffs and open water.

 Bruce Trail